spatialos/gdk-for-unity/docs/reference/overview.md

 #### MonoBehaviour

-If you are using the MonoBehaviour workflow, you should look at [How to link SpatialOS entities with GameObjects]({{urlRoot}}/reference/workflows/monobehaviour/linking/spatialos-entities.md), once you have looked at the above three documents.
+If you are using the MonoBehaviour workflow, you should look at [the GameObject Creation Feature Module]({{urlRoot}}/modules/game-object-creation/overview) documentation to learn how to link GameObjects to SpatialOS entities.

 #### ECS